-Rachael Hanakowski is, in many ways, a typical university student.
-She’s bright and articulate, and she’s eager to analyze the world through the lens she’s developing as a sociology major at Mount Allison University.
+Charlotte* is, in many ways, a typical university student.
+She’s bright and articulate, and she’s eager to analyze the world through the lens she’s developing as a sociology major.
 But when the school year ends, the 24-year-old, who lives with cerebral palsy and mental health issues, leads a much less typical life.

 Between semesters, she says, she’s often homeless and broke.
-At 17, Hanakowski left a troubled home life when she went to university in Sackville, N.B., and says her mother made it clear she wasn’t welcome to return — not even for Christmas.
+At 17, Charlotte left a troubled home life when she went to her university in Atlantic Canada, and says her mother made it clear she wasn’t welcome to return — not even for Christmas.
 She is a passionate advocate for disability rights and is working on a memoir, but she struggles to hold down work outside the school year.
 “I mostly stay in shelters or I sleep with men just so I have somewhere to stay,” she says.

 “Period poverty” is a concept that not all Canadians may be familiar with — it may even draw an embarrassed giggle from some.
 But across the country, there’s a growing awareness that the struggle to access menstrual hygiene products is no laughing matter, and activists ranging from local grassroots advocates to powerful parliamentarians have taken up the cause.